 What is Tofu?

-Tofu is tasteless, it is eaten by air frying it or just by seasoning it with chilies and other spices.
-It is made by coagulating the soy milk up to density at which it can be molded into a block shape.
+Tofu is tasteless and eaten by air frying it or just by seasoning it with chillies and other spices.
+It is made by coagulating the soy milk up to the density at which it can be moulded into a block shape.

-Tofu is also sold in the market in processed form, as pickle tofu, freezer tofu, kori tofu, etc. It has a very versatile nature, which can fit it into any dish, and make it more tasty and special.
+Tofu is also sold in the market in processed form, such as pickle, freezer, kori tofu, etc. It has a very versatile nature, which can fit it into any dish and make it more tasty and special.

 For starters, as Tofu garlic soup or In the main course, as Tofu tacos and also in dessert, as Tofu banana chocolate dips.
 People use Tofu in every part of their meals.